Solar Panels Montana — Costs, Savings & Payback

 To give you a reliable picture, these estimates are built on strictly conservative assumptions: no expired incentives, includes ~4%/yr electricity rate increases (EIA historical avg), Full Retail NEM (1:1) — every exported kWh credited at full rate.
 While other sites inflate their numbers to close a sale, we show reality — so the savings you see here are savings you can actually count on.

-Get My Exact Savings →Montana Solar Data at a Glance
+Montana Solar Data at a Glance

 Montana solar panels make financial sense in 2026 despite a below-average electricity rate of $0.1433/kWh.
 The key driver: 4.82 daily sun hours and a 3–5%/year rate increase trend that makes every year of delay more expensive.
 Solar panels in Montana typically pay back in ~17 years.

-Why Solar Makes Financial Sense in Montana
+Why Solar Panels in Montana Make Financial Sense

 - At $0.1433/kWh, Montana's rate is below average — but 4.82 daily sun hours and a 3–5%/year rate increase trend still make solar panels Montana a sound long-term investment